deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 > </details>

-> This table presents the success rates of different web agents on the WebArena benchmark, comparing their performance with and without policy optimization, and shows relative performance gains achieved by incorporating the policy optimization.
+> Table 1 presents the success rates of various web agents on the WebArena benchmark, comparing performance with and without policy optimization using world models.

 </details>